HarshGG/sat-search-json/readme.md

 ### X Most Tests

-`x_most_tests` should return an array of tuples containing the schools with the `x` most tests given in descending order.
+`x_most_tests` returns an array of tuples containing the schools with the `x` most tests given in descending order.
 For example, if `x` is 10 then the method should return a 10 element list with the school giving the most tests in element 0, the school giving the 10th most tests in element 9, and the other going from 2nd to 9th in elements 1 through 8.

 ### X Highest Score